zachduda/PUUIDs/README.md

 # Need a hand?
 Feel free to join the developer discord server and ask me for help with PUUIDs!
-I'd be happy to answer any questions you might have or implmenet any functionality you feel would assist you with your projects: https://discord.com/invite/6ugXPfX
+I'd be happy to answer any questions you might have or implement any functionality you feel would assist you with your projects: https://discord.com/invite/6ugXPfX

 # Contact Me